15 Best Things to Do in Fairfield (CT)

 Greenfield Hill Congregational Church

-A couple of minutes out of Fairfield proper, the affluent neighbourhood of Greenfield Hill has a very picturesque historic district, all set around a classic New England green.
+A couple of minutes out of Fairfield proper, the affluent neighborhood of Greenfield Hill has a very picturesque historic district, all set around a classic New England green.

 The district is on the National Register of Historic Places and is made up of 27 contributing buildings across 175 acres.

-Every May for almost a century Greenfield Hill Church has hosted the three-day Dogwood Festival, with activities for all members of the family and inviting crafters from across New England.
+Every May for almost a century Greenfield Hill Church has hosted the three-day Dogwood Festival.
+This has activities for all members of the family and invites crafters from across New England.

 12. Rock Climb Fairfield